Condominium Manager Licensing

 - Being at least eighteen (18) years of age

 - Having at least a Canadian high school diploma or equivalent

 - Having the ability to legally work in Alberta

 - Meeting the standards of RECA’s Good Character Policy – this includes providing a Certified Criminal Record Check by fingerprint comparison

-For full details on applying for a temporary licence, to download a template affirmation form, and to review all the details about RECA’s election process, visit www.reca.ca/elections.
+For full details on applying for a temporary licence and to download a template affirmation form, visit www.reca.ca.